 Christmas in Bethlehem’s Manger Square is one of the most iconic settings in the world for celebrating Christmas Eve.
 Bethlehem, the Palestinian town in which Jesus was born, is located in the West Bank, just a few minutes south of Jerusalem, and whilst entering the Church of the Nativity is not possible, watching the performances on the large stage in Manger Square, as well as other surrounding activities, complete with soaking in the unique Christmas atmosphere, is a very strong experience.
 Every Christmas Eve, a number of group tours are available, and joining one of these is recommended to maximize your Bethlehem Christmas Experience.

-Bethlehem Midnight Mass Tour from Tel Aviv or Jerusalem
+Christmas eve in jerusalem Day Tour from Tel Aviv or Jerusalem

-NB – the Midnight Mass Events are managed by the Palestinian Authority and are subject to change, often without notice.
+Note: The Midnight Mass Events are managed by the Palestinian Authority and are subject to change, often without notice.